ian-a-beard/ian-a-beard.github.io/_posts/2025-03-26-picducanigou.md

     </div>
 </div>

+5:03 P.M.

-Passing a flock of sheep and getting barked at by a Patou for the last time.
+I pass a flock of sheep and get barked at by a Patou for the last time.
 My host at the farm picks me up in his truck and we go have a beer with a neighbor.

-End of recollection.
+The end.

 ### P.S.
-Bonus photo from a prior day of the village Valmanya below Pic du Canigou.
+Bonus photo from a prior day of Valmanya below Pic du Canigou.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">